emsuru/openspace-organizer/README.md

 This Openspace Organizer takes an input file with a list of names from the user, randomly assigns each person on the user list to a table seat in an open space, and returns this random distribution of seats to the user in an output file.

-This Organizer is built for the following concrete specifications:

-- The input file is accepted in a CSV format
-- The output file is provided in an  XLS format.
-- The default openspace is organized in 6 tables of 4 seats each.

 If the input file provided by the user contains more people than the available 24 seats in the default cofiguration, the program will run correctly and will return a warning and a list of people that remained without a seat.

 The program can easily be changed to fit other user numbers.